Jugurtha Hamroun: Chernomorets Burgas

-On 26 July 2011, Hamroun signed a three-year deal with Bulgarian team PSFC Chernomorets Burgas, joining on a free transfer.
-He scored in his A PFG debut, helping to a 2–0 home win over PFC Lokomotiv Plovdiv on 20 August.
+On 26 July 2011, Hamroun signed a three-year deal with Bulgarian team Chernomorets Burgas, joining on a free transfer.
+He scored in his A PFG debut, helping to a 2–0 home win over Lokomotiv Plovdiv on 20 August.

-Kardemir Karabükspor
+Karabükspor

 On 18 January 2012, however, Hamroun moved clubs and countries again, being sold to Kardemir Karabükspor in the Turkish Süper Lig for a reported fee of €600,000.
 He played his first match three days later, starting and featuring 70 minutes in the 2–1 home success over Trabzonspor.

 In his first full season, Hamroun contributed with 20 scoreless appearances as the side narrowly avoided relegation after ranking 15th.

 Oțelul Galați

-In January 2015, after being a free agent since the summer, Hamroun signed a six-month contract with Romania's FC Oțelul Galați, who were in the midst of a financial crisis.
-The second of his Liga I goals came on 19 April in a 2–1 win at eventual champions FC Steaua București, but his team was not able to eventually stave off relegation.
+In January 2015, after being a free agent since the summer, Hamroun signed a six-month contract with Romania's Oțelul Galați, who were in the midst of a financial crisis.
+The second of his Liga I goals came on 19 April in a 2–1 win at eventual champions Steaua București, but his team was not able to eventually stave off relegation.